mvaria/mvaria.github.io/index.md

 I received a [PhD in Mathematics from MIT](https://dspace.mit.edu/handle/1721.1/64489) in 2010, and a [BSE from Duke University](https://math.duke.edu/undergraduate/graduation-with-distinction/senior-theses) in 2005.

+### Applying to work with me

+Boston University has vibrant communities in [cybersecurity](https://www.bu.edu/riscs/people/) and [theoretical computer science](https://www.bu.edu/tcs/), and it is recognized as a [Center of Academic Excellence](https://www.caecommunity.org/cae-map) in Cyber Defense and Research.
+If you are a current or prospective student and would like to work with me, please follow these instructions.

+- If you are a current BU undergraduate or MS student: register for a cryptography course such as [Crypto for Data Science](https://www.bu.edu/academics/cds/courses/cds-ds-453/) or [Fundamentals of Cryptography](https://www.bu.edu/academics/cas/courses/cas-cs-538/), and consider attending some [BUSec seminars](https://www.bu.edu/cs/research-groups/security/busec/busec-calendar/).
+These are the best ways to develop your skills and determine your interest level in cryptography.
+Then, write me an email describing your interests, and I will see if I have an ongoing or forthcoming research project where you can contribute.

+- If you are not a current BU student: apply to the [BU CDS PhD program](https://www.bu.edu/cds-faculty/programs-admissions/phd-degree/).
+I will read your application if you clearly state my name as a potential advisor (but I am unlikely to respond to emails about the program).
+I'm looking for students with a strong grasp of math fundamentals including writing proofs, some exposure to crypto or theoretical computer science, and an enthusiasm to find new ways to apply cryptographic tools in society.
+Interest in other social, natural, computational, or data sciences is a plus since I enjoy interdisciplinary research.

+If you are a current BU student and would like to serve as a course assistant: please submit a [TF/TA Application](https://www.bu.edu/cds-faculty/culture-community/join-us/student-jobs/tf-application/) if you are a graduate student, or a [CA Application](https://www.bu.edu/cds-faculty/culture-community/join-us/student-jobs/course-assistants/) if you are an undergraduate student.

 ### News

 - 2024-25: Hosting [Dan Roche](https://roche.work/) as a visiting professor at BU